jtills/duration-pls/README.md

 # duration-pls

+Practicing Javascript Syntax

-Formats a time, given in seconds, into a sentence
+Function formats a time, given in seconds, into a sentence.

+Found on codewars.com